 Liz has a wealth of experience in retail management, freight forwarding, property management and customer services, and recently returned to education to pursue her enjoyment of photography.
 She graduated in 2014 with a First Class BA Hons Degree (Photography) and a Commendation from The University of Salford.
 During her studies, Liz project managed and curated 3 group exhibitions.

 Her work has also been published in several international magazines and included in a group exhibition at The Library of Birmingham (now part of a private collection).
 She recently celebrated a successful solo exhibition at Marine Point, New Brighton, and various other exhibitions around the North of England.

 Liz is the owner of Birdhouse Photography, a mobile portrait studio and Party Photo Booth, which aims to make good quality imaging more affordable.
-She continues to work on personal projects, most recently involving experimentation with photographs as an object, using the surface as material to be embroidered and sewn.
+She continues to work on personal projects, most recently involving experimentation with photographs as an object, using the surface as material to be embroidered and sewn (Photobroderie).